openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 ### Last Status Update Timestamp

 There's a timestamp showing the last update of your Vehicle.
 If this isn't shown correctly please check the date settings.
-In case of Raspberry Pi execute _raspi-cinfig_, select _Localization Options_, the _Change Time Zone_
+In case of Raspberry Pi execute _raspi-config_, select _Localization Options_, the _Change Time Zone_
 Select your _Geaographical Area_ and afterwards the correct City.
 One restart of openHAB service with _systemctl restart openhab2_ is necessary in order to see the corrected Time Settings.